He’s the youngest Chief in his First Nation’s history. Now he’s leading their fight against climate change.

 More on COP26 and climate change

+- A cheat sheet for the climate terms being used at COP26

+- Biden unveils new rules to curb methane, a potent greenhouse gas, from oil and gas operations

-World leaders are set to gather in Glasgow, Scotland this November for COP26, a two-week United Nations-led summit on climate change.
-The conference could shape how — and whether — the world effectively slows climate change in the years ahead.
-Here’s what you need to know.
+COP26, a two-week United Nations-led summit on climate change, could shape how — and whether — the world effectively slows climate change in the years ahead.
+Meet the key players of this year’s summit.

 More on the causes and effects climate change: How we know global warming is real | How climate change is making parts of the world too hot and humid to survive | The undeniable link between weather disasters and climate change